Go Radio: Lucky Street (2010–11)

 In the July 2010 issue of Alternative Press Lancaster revealed that he had begun writing for Go Radio's debut album for Fearless.
 On August 31, 2010 in Brooklyn, NY the band headed into the studio with Tim O'Heir.
 They finished recording on September 29, 2010.
 The resulting album, Lucky Street was released on March 1, 2011.
 The album was very well received by critics, and debuted at number 77 on the US Billboard 200 and debuted within the top 20 of the US Billboard Rock, Independent, and Alternative Albums charts.
 On June 6, 2011, a music video for the single "Any Other Heart" premiered on Vevo.

 In the summer of 2011, they played the entire Vans Warped Tour on the Nintendo 3DS Stage.
 Their next tour will be the first one that takes them overseas as they head to Australia to take part in the Soundwave Counter-Revolution mini-festival from September 24, 2011 until October 12, 2011.

 Go Radio announced the release of a deluxe edition of Lucky Street on October 24, 2011.
 It contains 8 tracks not seen on the original version of the album.

 Close the Distance (2012–13)

 In early 2012 the band began demoing new songs for their second studio full-length.

 On March 1, 2012 Jason Lancaster announced that the band had finished recording.
-On April 20, 2012, the album is title Close the Distance was announced with a release date of August 14, 2012.
+On April 20, 2012, the album Close the Distance was announced with a release date of August 14, 2012.
 The release date was pushed back to September 18, 2012.
 On July 16 the new release date was confirmed and the band announced their album art and track listing along with a preview for their first song "Collide.".

 To promote their album, Go Radio started a sharing contest in which fans had the chance to unlock the new song off Close the Distance when the number of views, shares, and newsletter signups in total reached 20,000.